modern-fortran/neural-fortran/README.md

 from the neural-fortran top-level directory to generate the API documentation in doc/html.
 Point your browser to doc/html/index.html to read it.

+## Contributing

+This [Contributing guide](CONTRIBUTING.md) briefly describes the code organization.
+It may be useful to read if you want to contribute a new feature to neural-fortran.

 ## Acknowledgement